amirahnasihah/backend-development/08-standard-conforming-api/README.md

 ## SEMANTIC VERSIONING

-> todo: sequelize, open api
+> todo: sequelize, open api spec

 - Semantic Versioning, more popularly known as SemVer is an industry standard for versioning your software as it is being developed.
 - SemVer follows the following standard: